tekartik/sembast.dart/sembast/doc/triggers.md

 ### Example

 Create a 'student' and 'enroll' store.
-A studen can enroll a course.
+A student can enroll a course.

 ```dart
 var studentStore = intMapStoreFactory.store('student');
 var enrollStore = intMapStoreFactory.store('enroll');
 ```

-Setup trigger to delete a record in enroll when a student is deleted
+Setup trigger to delete a record in 'enroll' when a student is deleted

 ```dart
 studentStore.addOnChangesListener(db, (transaction, changes) async {